andreeavflorea/Metrics_validation/README.md

 - [Dataverse 1](https://dataverse.harvard.edu/dataverse/curated_dataset_cryoEM_map_postprocessing_info)
 - [Dataverse 2](https://dataverse.harvard.edu/dataverse/curated_dataset_cryoEM_postprocessing_methods_metrics)

-Additionally, the following DOI corresponds to the informational dataset, which details the organization and content of each dataset, provides complementary usage notes, and includes links to each dataset across the two Dataverse deposits listed above.
+Additionally, the following DOI corresponds to the informational dataset, which details the organization and content of each dataset, provides complementary notes, and includes links to each dataset across the two Dataverse deposits listed above.
 Please refer to the description section of this dataset for full details: [10.7910/DVN/YI79GU](https://doi.org/10.7910/DVN/YI79GU)

 ## Data Organization